-Andrea Vogt was raised near a small logging town in the Pacific Northwest and earned her first dollar documenting load weights at the local lumber mill the summer she turned 16.
+She was raised near a small logging town in the Pacific Northwest and earned her first dollar documenting load weights at the local lumber mill the summer she turned 16.

 She went to Europe as an Arthur F. Burns fellow in Germany and Fulbright Scholar in journalism, working as a guest at the Munchner Merkur in Bavaria and Der Spiegel in Hamburg, writing about social parity initiatives (German) in the Schröder government and smuggling along the Polish-German border.

-In 2010-2011 she researched and presented a 15-episode crime series that aired on Italian national television station, La7.
+In 2010-2011 she researched and presented a 15-episode crime series that aired on Italian national television station, La7, interviewing Pino "the frog" Pelosi, among others.
 In 2011, she co-authored Uomini Che Uccidono Le Donne, a collection of True Crime stories from Italy and Europe published in hardback by Rizzoli.
 In 2012, the 8-part television documentary series “Crime:Crossing the Line” featuring her reporting on controversial murder cases in Hong Kong, Paris, Poland and elsewhere in Europe and the U.S. aired internationally on AETN’s Crime and Investigation Networks.

-In 2014 she co-founded Millstream Films & Media, a UK-based independent film production company with editorial offices in Italy.
-Between 2013 and 2018, she reported on and co-produced more than 60 documentary films on maritime disasters and current affairs, including the Costa Concordia shipwreck, the election of Pope Francis, the collapse of the Morandi Bridge in Genoa and trafficking of arms, weapons, drugs and waste in the Mediterranean.
-She has reported on the ongoing migrant crisis for years, contributing to award-winning BBC reportage on the issue in 2016.
-She has covered multiple Italian elections and government crises for the BBC, the Telegraph and other major news outlets.
+In 2014 she co-founded Millstream Films & Media, a UK-based independent film production company with editorial offices in Bologna and Genoa, Italy.
+Between 2013 and 2021 she reported on and produced more than 85 documentary films on maritime disasters and current affairs, including the explosion in Beirut port, collapse of the Morandi Bridge, the Costa Concordia shipwreck, the election of Pope Francis, and trafficking of arms, weapons, drugs and waste in the Mediterranean.
+She has reported on the ongoing migrant crisis for years, contributing to award-winning BBC reportage on the issue in 2016 and covered multiple Italian elections and government crises for the BBC, the Telegraph and other major news outlets.
+She has authored, produced and directed a number of feature-length documentary films with global distribution, including The Monsters of Florence (Crime and Investigation Network, La7) and The Amanda Knox Saga (BBC3).
 She is based in Bologna, Italy.